 I don’t mean walking up to a stranger on the street and asking if they want to borrow $100.
 I’m talking about joining a Peer-to-Peer (P2P) lending platform.

 A P2P lender allows individuals to fund and borrow money directly from each other via an online marketplace, cutting out traditional banks and credit providers.
 You can get started lending from as little as $10 on some platforms and interest rates vary depending on the term of the loan.
 RatSetter is one of the more established P2P platforms in Australia.

 I’ve written more on the risks and benefits of P2P lending to grow your wealth in this post.

 Grab yourself some good money books

-In the documentary Becoming Warren Buffett, the billionaire investor says he spends 5 – 6 hours reading and points out his voracious reading habit has played a huge part in his success.
-Self education is an investment that can literally make you millions of dollars in your lifetime.
+In the documentary Becoming Warren Buffett, the billionaire investor says he spends 5 – 6 hours reading and points out that his voracious reading habit has played a huge part in his success.
+Self-education is an investment that can literally make you millions of dollars in your lifetime.

 “That’s how knowledge works.
 It builds up, like compound interest.” – Warren Buffett